bheisler/blog-hugo-source/content/post/pennys-sword-rwby-part1.md

 it light up).

 ## Blueprints & Design

-#TODO: Include something about the actual blueprints, maybe?

 First, a quick overview of how I intend to build this.
 Hopefully at least some parts of this plan will survive contact with reality.
 The plan is to make the